 5. Oudezijds Voorburgwal

-Another canal is the Oudezijds Voorburgwal, which was created as the city moat.
-It’s best known as the home of Amsterdam’s red-light district and as such, it’s filled with cafes and bars where you can watch all kinds of entertainment.
+Another canal is the Oudezijds Voorburgwal, created as the city moat.
+It’s best known as the home of Amsterdam’s Red Light District, and as such, it’s filled with cafes and bars where you can watch all kinds of entertainment, but it is also best known for being created as a city moat.

+It’s a great destination to enjoy delicious food and slurp superb Dutch beer in Amsterdam.
 It is filled with cafes and bars where you can watch all kinds of entertainment.
 The Oudezijds Voorburgwal is one of the best canals in Amsterdam.

-It’s only about 400 meters in length but is by far one of my personal favorites as it’s the heartbeat of the canal system with significant history, lined with beautiful architecture, (including the Het Wapen van Riga and the Oude Kerk), and has a thumping nightlife.
+It’s only about 400 meters in length but is by far one of my personal favorites as it’s the heartbeat of the canal system with significant history, lined with beautiful architecture (including the Het Wapen van Riga and the Oude Kerk), and has a thumping nightlife.

 See Related: Best Food Tours in Amsterdam